 When you’re pregnant, the last thing you want to be is sick.
-Swine flu, as most people call it, is something you really want to look out for.
+Swine flu, as most people call it, is something you want to look out for.
 Your doctor or nurse may call it pH1N1.
-You can take steps to prevent it, and lessen its impact on you both.
+You can take steps to prevent it and lessen its impact on you both.

-The best way to protect against swine flu is by getting the seasonal flu shot.
+The best way to protect against swine flu is the seasonal flu shot.
 Getting the vaccine while you are pregnant helps protect your baby before and after birth.

-Aim to get a shot as soon as it is offered in your area.
-But even if it’s later in the season, you should still get one.
-It's considered safe to get any time during your pregnancy.
-Pregnant women shouldn't take the nasal spray vaccine.
+Aim to get a shot as soon as it’s offered in your area.
+But even if you don’t get around to it until later in the season, you should still get one.
+It's safe to get any time during your pregnancy.
+Pregnant women shouldn't get the nasal spray vaccine.

-Like all the flu strains, the pH1N1 flu can be spread through the air -- by coughs or sneezes -- or on surfaces, like someone's hand after the person sneezes into it.
+Like all the flu strains, pH1N1 can be spread through the air -- by coughs or sneezes.
+It can linger on surfaces, like someone's hand, after the person sneezes into it.
 Protect yourself and your baby the same way you do against all infections.